 Utilitarianism is the first ethical theory which lies in the values rather than the rules and has an emphasis on good and bad, not on the right and wrong.
 Utilitarianism is divided into many sub-categories.
-Rule-utilitarianism and act-utilitarianism are two categories in which Rule-utilitarianism have faith in an individual action that it is correct morally when it sides with the rules or codes that have been already defined on the basis of utilitarian.
-It means that person should behave in the manner that follows the rules that bring the large balance of good over evil for everyone who is involved in the situation.
-Act- utilitarianism is defined as the type of situational ethics that have certain kinds of actions may be wrong with one approach and right with another approach.
+Rule-utilitarianism and act-utilitarianism are two categories in which Rule-utilitarianism have faith in an individual deed that it is correct ethically when it sides with the rules or codes that have been predefined on the basis of utilitarian.
+It means that person should behave in the manner which follows the rules that bring the large balance of good over evil for every individual being who is involved in the situation.
+Act- utilitarianism is defined as the type of situational principles that have a definite kind of actions, which may be incorrect with one approach and right with another approach.
 It depends upon the situation it is either right or wrong considered by knowing the greatest amount of good for everyone involved.

-Let's takes an example, a patient who is suffering from a lot of pain and terminally ill.
-For speed up his or her death, he or she needs a help of physician that can prescribe him a lethal dosage of drugs.
-Here, ruleutilitarian would be considered as the most appropriate for raising the possibility of a justified exception to the rule that shows 'do not kill'.
-The killing in self-defense is a most justifiable exception to the rule of "do not kill".
-Hence, by the rule-utilitarian, the supporter of PAS believes that the escaping of a prolonged painful death by the terminally ill patient would be beneficial for others.
+Let's take an example, a patient who is suffering from a lot of pain and terminally ill.
+For speeding up his or her death, he or she needs a help of physician that can prescribe him a fatal dosage of drugs.
+Here, rule-utilitarian would be considered as the most appropriate for rising the probability of a defensible exception to the rule that shows 'do not kill'.
+The killing in self-defense is the most justifiable exception to the rule of "do not kill".
+Hence, by the aspects of rule-utilitarian, the supporter of PAS believes that the escaping of a prolonged painful death by the terminally ill patient would be beneficial for others.
 The benefit would be to hospital and physicians not from the unnecessary money but they can go for another patient who would live ultimately.
 The family would be in benefits as they will not see their loved one in suffering.
-The administration of a lethal dosage of the drug is allowed by the patient by which the significances will bring with the great balance of good over evil.
+The administration of a lethal dosage of the drug is allowed by the patient by which the significances will bring with the great equilibrium of good over evil.

-With the rule-utilitarian, act-utilitarian would agree on this matter.
-They believe in that 'do not kill' is moral rule should be followed.
-But it would be justifiable if the terminally ill patient is in terrible pain and wishes to die and benefit would be to everyone who is involved in the case.
+With the rule-utilitarian, act-utilitarian would approve on this matter.
+They believe in that 'do not kill' is a moral rule, which is a must to be followed.
+But it would be justifiable, if the terminally ill patient is in an excruciating pain and wishes to die and benefit would be to everyone who is involved in the case.
 The killing rule is better to be broken for the better consequences for everyone who is involved in an act-utilitarian.
 When these categories of utilitarianism are applied, it is noticed that most of the people are agreed with both theories that agree with physician-assisted suicide (Jordan, 2017).